ukoda/lcd4linux-ax206/README.md

 ## Current status

-Now building and working on Rocky 8.6 with DPF and X11 drivers.
+- Now building and working on Rocky 8.6 with DPF and X11 drivers.
+- Added display mirroring feature.
+- Added a graphics based bar graph.
+See below for details on added features.

 ## Warnings